ARL-UTEP-OC/ecel/README.md

 Run `./ecel_gui` to execute ECEL.
 This will invoke the main GUI and a clickable status icon will appear in the task bar.

 ## Windows Excecution
-Caveat: Before running the above command, all code referencing 'AppIndicator3' and the status icon must be commented out.
+Caveat: Before executing ECEL on windows, currently all code referencing 'AppIndicator3' and the status icon must be commented out.
 A windows version of 'AppIndicator3' is being researched.
 Run 'ecel_gui.bat' to execute ECEL on windows.
 This will invoke the main GUI.

 ## Plugins